“Bright white bliss: a stunning cliffside spa hotel with an excellent restaurant and glorious views across the Adriatic to Dubrovnik Old Town”

 Equally enticing, the Prosciutto and Wine Bar is a rooftop wonder for sipping wine or cocktails on super-cool sofas overlooking the sea.
 With the best views in the hotel (no mean feat), it’s ideal for sunset drinks.

 Many guests also lunch here, at the less formal tables in the cobbled garden.
 Dishes are similar to those on the 24-hour room service menu: Caesar salad, scampi and pesto risotto, goat’s cheese or prosciutto sarnies, and sweet cakes or fruit desserts.

-Although the à la carte breakfast isn’t included in the room rate, it’s so relaxing here that you’re bound to be tempted at least once during your stay.
+The à la carte breakfast (included in the room rate) is heavenly.
 We still talk about the vanilla cream pastries, eggs Benedict and excellent strawberry and banana smoothies - though the fruit and savoury cheese and cold-cut plates would make a great brunch, too.

 Babies (0-1 years)

-All but the Superior Rooms have space for an extra bed or baby cot; the suites are most suitable as they have considerably more space.
-In particular, the Royal Suite has 2 bedrooms and the Villa Kolin Residences each have 2 double or twin bedrooms, plus 1 single bedroom.
+All but the Superior Rooms have space for an extra bed; the suites are most suitable as they have considerably more space.
+In particular, the Royal Suite has 2 bedrooms and the Villa Kolin Residences each have 3 double or twin bedrooms and can sleep up to 7.
 The Deluxe and Duke's Suites can interconnect with neighbouring Deluxe Rooms.

 Villa Dubrovnik is built into the cliffside in a quiet suburb just outside Dubrovnik Old Town, in Croatia.